 Three Types of Toilet Set Outs

-- Left and right handed skew pans are determined by facing the front of the pan and seeing which side the waste pipe goes to.
+- Left and right-handed skew pans are determined by facing the front of the pan and seeing which side the waste pipe goes.

-Handy Hint: Newer toilets will generally offer either a back or bottom inlet, however if you want a back inlet layout they will often need a special valve to convert them from a bottom to a back inlet, which will cost extra.
+Handy Hint: Newer toilets will generally offer either a back or bottom inlet.
+However, if you want a back inlet layout, they will often need a special valve to convert them from a bottom to a rear inlet, which will cost extra.